 - Download the latest version of PrestaShop as a zip file

-- Extract zip files and work with them on your web server via FTP application.
+- Extract zip files and work with them on your web server via the FTP application.

 If you are confused by this complicated process, you can follow the platform’s documentation instructions or video tutorials.
 Less experienced users might need between 10 and 20 minutes to complete the whole process.